In today’s post, I’d like to share my top 15 things to consider when traveling abroad.

 - AIM Global Compensation Plan: Top 10 Cool Facts

-# 10: Contact Your Credit Card Company And Bank
+# 10: Contact Your Credit Card Company & Bank

 Don’t go through what I did.
 Contact the banks and/or credit card companies beforehand so they know you are the person using the card in the country you travel to.

-Knowing some words such as bathroom, hotel, embassy, etc., in the native language is wise.
-I love an app called Duolingo that can help you learn basic, intermediate and even expert language levels.
+Knowing some words such as bathroom, hotel, embassy, money, and food in the native language is wise.
+I love an app called Duolingo that can help you learn basic, intermediate, and even expert language levels.

 Use your social network to determine if any friends know a native Spanish or Russian speaker, for example, or if anyone is in touch with an expat who is new to your city.
 Sometimes these types of people may be looking for a native English (or other) speaker with whom to practice on the regular.

 This is a free way to make a new friend and to also learn about the culture of another country from a person who is from that place.
 These days, when we head to a new city, I immediately join Facebook groups for expats, travelers and language exchange meetups. ~ HalfHalfTravel.com